 Simply head to the Grow It Local website and "put your patch on the map".

-Once you are signed up you can see who and what is growing locally, connect with local growers and food lovers, explore opportunities to join a local community garden or attend community workshops or simply get some great tips about growing food locally.
+Once you are signed up you can see who and what is growing locally, connect with local growers and food lovers, explore opportunities to join a local community garden or simply get some great tips about growing food locally.

 No patch?
 No worries!